projectara/greybus-spec/source/bridged_phy.rst

 The Greybus I2C transfer operation requests that the I2C adapter perform an I2C transaction.
 The operation consists of a set of one or more "I2C ops" to be performed by the I2C adapter.
-The transfer operation request will include data for each I2C op involving a write operation.
-The data will be concatenated (without padding) and will be be sent immediately after the set of I2C op descriptors.
-The transfer operation response will include data for each I2C op involving a read operation, with all read data transferred contiguously.
+The transfer operation request includes data for each I2C op involving a write operation.
+The data is concatenated (without padding) and is sent immediately after the set of I2C op descriptors.
+The transfer operation response includes data for each I2C op involving a read operation, with all read data transferred contiguously.